 Giving your cat a B12 shot is a really inexpensive way to make a sick cat feel better quickly.
-If your cat has lost its appetite, and won’t eat no matter what tempting concoction you put in front of it, B12 may get your cat on course again.
+If your cat won’t eat no matter what tempting concoction you put in front of it, B12 may get your cat on course again.

-If you take your cat to the vet because he or she is generally feeling unwell, they’ll often give your cat a quick Vitamin B12 shot to help them feel better.
-For cats with chronic diseases that prevent them from absorbing the vitamin, B12 shots are something you can do at home once a week to stimulate their appetite.
+If you take your cat to the vet because they’re generally feeling blah, they’ll often give your cat a quick Vitamin B12 shot to help them feel better.
+For cats with chronic diseases B12 for cats is something you can do at home once a week to stimulate their appetite.

 But yes, a needle is involved.
 And yes, you have to stick it in your cat.